 Apart from Korean companies in India, many Indian companies have invested in S.Korea, like Tata Motors has bought Daewoo Commercial Vehicles, M&M has bought Ssangyong Motors.
 Besides these acquisitions, many companies like Infosys, TCS, L&T Infotech, Wipro, etc. have their branch offices in S.Korea.

-Additionally, there are 100’s MNCs from India, USA, and Europe who hire Korean language professionals for their office in India.
-Jobs in these MNCs are related to accounting payables, translations, sales, purchase, technical writings, proofreadings, interpretation, to name a few.
+Additionally, there are 100’s MNCs from India, USA, and Europe who hire Korean language professionals for their offices in India.
+Jobs in these MNCs are related to accounting payables, translations, sales, purchases, technical writing, proofreading, and interpretation, to name a few.

 So, as you can see, knowledge of Korean could land you a plum job in a plethora of top companies.